-Estimated reading time: 6 minutes
+Estimated reading time: 7 minutes

-You can learn to manage painful emotions through mindfulness.
 Human beings are emotional creatures.
 We all have painful as well as pleasant emotions.
 We also have emotions which are “neutral”.
-These are neither pleasant or painful, according to neuroscience and Buddhist philosophy.
+Neutral emotions, according to neuroscience and Buddhist philosophy, are states of feeling indifferent, not leaning towards either positive or negative feelings.

-The good news is that you can learn to cultivate a more considered way of dealing with emotions, both the pleasant and painful emotions.
+The good news is that you can learn to cultivate a more considered way of dealing with emotions, both your pleasant and painful emotions.
 Learning to manage painful emotions through mindfulness is a valuable life skill, useful in all your relationships: at home, at work and in your communities.

 Mindfulness in intimate relationships